-This is a condition that arises due to one or more gallstones within any bile duct.
+This condition arises due to one or more gallstones within any bile duct.

 The ducts involved are the common hepatic, bile duct, and cystic duct.

 The gallbladder is an organ of the digestive system that has the shape of a pear and is located under the liver in the upper right area of the abdomen.